Kevin Foley (footballer, born 1984): Tampa Bay Rowdies

 In 2020, Foley joined former Wolves teammate Neill Collins' staff with the Tampa Bay Rowdies in the USL Championship, the American second division.
 Foley left his position with the Rowdies following the 2021 season.

 Forest Green Rovers

 In January 2022, Foley joined former Wolves teammate Rob Edwards' staff with Forest Green Rovers in League Two, the English fourth tier.
 However, this position was unofficial as stated by the manager on 3 February 2022 in an interview with Gloucestershire Live.
 Foley left his position with Forest Green at the same time Edwards left in May 2022.

 Brackley Town

 In September 2022, Foley joined Roger Johnson's staff with Brackley Town Football Club in the National League North, the English sixth tier.

-Luton Town F.C.
+Luton Town

-In July 2023, Foley joined Luton Town F.C. as a coach focusing on helping young players transition to the first team.
+In July 2023, Foley joined Luton Town as a coach focusing on helping young players transition to the first team.
+He was later promoted to the role of first team coach following the appointment of manager Jack Wilshere.